classbox-dev/classbox/web/templates/prerequisites.md

 * Runs [stdlib-linter](https://github.com/mkuznets/stdlib-linter) to ensure your code meets syntactic requirements, e.g. that you only use allowed packages.
 * Ensures there are no untracked files in your repository.

-It is totally optional: the test system will let you know about any of these issues anyway.
+It is optional: the test system will let you know about any of these issues anyway.
 However, you are better off to catch such things as early as possible, without waiting for your commits to be tested.

 Follow the [installation instruction](https://pre-commit.com/#install) and make sure you can run pre-commit in a terminal:
 ```